<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2951/would-children-allowed-leaving-young-getting-rights-parents</guid>
+<guid isPermaLink="true">https://anarchy101.org/24260/what-do-you-think-of-the-great-reset</guid>

 </item>